-Consulting Agreements
+CEO Agreements

 On January 14, 2021, the Company entered into a consulting agreement ("Consulting Agreement") with Chang Advisory Inc. for Robby Chang ("Consultant"), to serve as the Company's Chief Executive Officer and as a member of the Board of Directors.
-The Consulting agreement will continue until terminated by either the Consultant or the Company.
-Pursuant to the Consulting Agreement, Mr. Chang receives annual compensation of \$300,000 (Canadian dollars).
-Subsequent to June 30, 2024, the Compensation Committee approved the payment of Mr. Chang's salary in USD instead of Canadian dollars.
+On September 17, 2024, the Consultant was terminated as Chief Executive Officer.